In Russian statement, Yanukovich says he is still president of Ukraine

 He pushed an argument supported by Russia that a short-lived agreement mediated by the European Union on Friday envisaging a power-sharing arrangement and a new presidential election by December still held.

-"In this situation, I officially declare my determination to fight until the end for the honouring of the important compromise agreements to bring Ukraine out of its deep political crisis," he said.
+"In this situation, I officially declare my determination to fight until the end for the honoring of the important compromise agreements to bring Ukraine out of its deep political crisis," he said.

 (Additional reporting by Darya Korsunskaya and Thomas Grove, writing by Elizabeth Piper, editing by Peter Millership)